 This position is classified as “Occasional Office Work”, which means the position does not have a regular schedule for working in an office but sometimes they will need to work from the office on a schedule that has no day(s) per week commitment.

-This job operates in a professional office or home office environment, and routinely uses standard office equipment including, but not limited to, computers, phones, photocopiers, filing cabinets, and audiovisual systems.
-This position is largely sedentary, often standing or sitting for prolonged periods.
-The person in this position frequently communicates with internal and external stakeholders using electronic platforms.
+Operate in a professional office or home office environment, and routinely use standard office equipment including, but not limited to, computers, phones, photocopiers, and audiovisual systems.

 Applicants must be located in and legally authorized to work in the United States.
 Applicants must reside in the location listed above.